yiliu-mt/mtasr_examples_cpp/README.md

 ## Build dependencies

 This binary depends on three libraries.
 Build them independently.
+Check `lib/README.md` to see the download links.

 ### gflags